kuroneko83/kuroneko83/README.md

 Before turning into Software Engineering I had varied professional experiences, such as:
 - Project Manager for construction development 🏗  and forestry projects 🌳
 - Project Supervisor for Government Agencies 🏢
+- Sous-chef/Kitchen leader  🍳🧑🏻‍🍳
+- Volunteer photojournalist for the Legislature Assembly of British Columbia 📷 🇨🇦
 <br><br>
  Language usage Stats